 Last week when out walking in my local forest I ventured up to Union Rock to take in the stunning views of Sligo and it’s surroundings on a warm Summer’s evening.
 I don’t do much hill walking or climbing but the addition of wooden steps to local mountain paths makes climbing easy and accessible.
-I have however met people who don’t like the steps because they find them tiring on the legs and get out of puff quickly.
-I would have felt the same a few years ago but having found Systematic Kinesiology for balancing muscles I am able to switch on and engage my guteal and quad muscles to give me extra power on the hills.
-When these strong leg muscles are balanced and working well it’s a bit like having extra gears on a bicycle.
-They provide the push and power when the going gets tough.
+I have however met people who don’t like the steps because they find them tiring on the legs and they get out of puff quickly.
+I would have felt the same a few years ago but having found Systematic Kinesiology for balancing muscles I am able to switch on and engage my glut and quad muscles to give me extra power on the hills.
+When these strong leg muscles are balanced and working well it’s like having extra gears on a bicycle.
+They provide that extra push and power for getting up the hills.
 For anyone who finds the steps are more challenging than expected we can make them seem flatter!
-A Systematic Kinesiology session will help to strengthen and energise important hip and leg muscles so climbing becomes easier and more enjoyable.
+A Systematic Kinesiology session will help to strengthen and energise important hip and leg muscles so walking uphill becomes easier and more enjoyable.
 For appointment call 086-8138963 or use the website contact form.

 I have noticed over the last month the big talking point with people I meet is the so called “Jab” as it has become known.
 Once upon a time a casual conversation would be about the weather, mutual friends, holidays or nice places to eat.
 Now it seems acceptable for friends and even strangers to ask such questions as …did you get the jab?, When are you getting it? or Which one did you get?
 I must say I am amazed and stunned to see ordinary people discussing personal medical information like a soap-opera storyline.
 Do we now make important health and welfare decisions based on what everyone else is doing?
 Perhaps having not listened to RTE or picked up a newspaper for well over a year gives me a different perspective on life.
 I make my own health choices and I respect other people’s right to make theirs.
 I tend to do what works for me and what has always worked in the past.
 My personal “shot in the arm” is a supplement of Vitamin D3 + K2 daily, Vitamin C + Zinc as needed and eating good wholesome food which I can easily tolerate.
 I have found through experience and Kinesiology testing that I am better off without wheat and potatoes.
 I love a good walk in nature a few times a week and I drink water throughout the day.
 I avoid prescription and over the counter medication unless absolutely necessary.
 Keeping in touch with and visiting family and friends is hugely important to me.
 These are lifestyle choices I made many years ago and I see no reason to change or amend anything at this time.
 I like to keep ahead of any aches and pain and stay flexible by using simple self-help Systematic Kinesiology techniques.
 I have lots of free video tips here for anybody who might be interested.https://sligokinesiology.ie/videos/ To find out more about how Systematic Kinesiology can help or to make an appointment please call 086-8138963 or use the contact form above.